 By the end of November, you may begin to see the first flakes of snow as the temperature continues to drop, and some local businesses close for the winter.
 Although January through late March can be extremely cold, you may have a chance to see the lake covered with ice, as well as ice fishermen trying to catch saugeye and crappie.

-What are the top things to do in Buckeye Lake?
+Top things to do in Buckeye Lake

 The Dawes Arboretum